-The luxurious Scottsdale Waterfront project is being built adjacent to 549 meters (1800 lineal feet) of the Arizona canal, which itself stretches 62 kilometers (38 miles) from the Salt River Pima Native Reservation to the North West Valley.
-The large-scale project will include two and three-storey retail office buildings and two thirteen-storey residential buildings.
+The luxurious Scottsdale Waterfront project was built adjacent to 549 m (1,800 ft) of the Arizona Canal, which itself stretches 62 km (38 mi) from the Salt River Pima-Maricopa Indian Community to the Northwest Valley.
+This large-scale project included two-and-three-story retail office buildings, two 13-story retail office buildings, and two 13-story residential buildings.

-The project building team required a concrete waterproofing solution that could withstand seasonal weather challenges.
-With summer temperatures as high as 40.56ºC (105ºF) in Scottsdale, this desert area is still susceptible to monsoon seasonal rains.
-Monsoon rains can be extremely damaging (hitting with up to 2.5 centimeters or 1 inch of rain per hour).
+Before this project could even be realized, however, the project team needed a concrete waterproofing solution that could withstand seasonal weather challenges.
+After all, with summer temperatures as high as 40˚C (105˚F) in Scottsdale, the surrounding desert area was susceptible to monsoon rains, which can be an extremely damaging type of weather, hitting surfaces with up to 2.54 cm (1 in) of rain per hour.

-In addition to weather challenges, the project team had to consider using a concrete waterproofing system that worked well in a shotcrete application.
-External waterproofing membrane systems can easily be damaged due to backfill operations, soil nails, and tie backs.
-A compromised external membrane will ultimately lead to failure of the system and leaks.
+Weather wasn’t the only concern for the project team, however.
+The team also had to consider using a concrete waterproofing system that worked well with a shotcrete application.
+For instance, if they used an external waterproofing membrane system, there was a chance it could get damaged.
+Such systems are often easily damaged from backfill operations, soil nails, and tiebacks, resulting in a compromised external membrane that will ultimately lead to both the system failing and leaking.

-By incorporating the Kryton Waterproofing System Opus West was able to save a considerable amount of time and money.
-When asked why Opus West Construction chose to use Kryton’s KIM admixture in their concrete, Superintendent Tyge Nason said:
+When asked why Opus West Construction Corp. chose to use Kryton’s KIM admixture in their concrete, the superintendent at the time, Tyge Nason, said:

-“We chose the integral KIM additive because of its easy, one-step application and because of the insurance Kryton added to the prohibition of water intrusion…the one-step nature of KIM saved valuable time in our construction schedule (approx 3 weeks).
-This is a field-tested product that really worked -giving everyone involved peace of mind.”
+“We chose the integral KIM additive because of its easy one-step application and because of the insurance Kryton added to the prohibition of water intrusion…the one-step nature of KIM saved valuable time in our construction schedule (approx. three weeks).
+This is a field-tested product that really worked, giving everyone involved peace of mind.”

-Buesing Corporation, the excavating, shoring, and finishing wall contractor were able to backfill without worry of damaging and external membrane and were able shave precious time off the construction schedule.
+In turn, Buesing Corp., the excavating, shoring, and finishing wall contractor, was able to backfill without worry of damaging an external membrane and shaved precious time off the construction schedule as a result.